Rajagopal P. V.: Janadesh 2007

-Under Rajagopal's leadership, Ekta Parishad organized about 200,000 members across six states, primarily women.
-Using Gandhian methods such as foot-marches (Padayatra), he led a 340-kilometer march from Gwalior to Delhi to call on the government to address land and forest rights.
+In 2007, Rajagopal led a 340-kilometre march, known as Janadesh (People's Verdict), from Gwalior to Delhi.
+This march, utilizing non-violent methods such as foot-marches (Padayatra) championed by Gandhi, called on the government to address land and forest rights.

 Jan Satyagraha 2012

 The Jan Satyagraha 2012 march (Yatra) began in Gwalior on 2 October, with the aim of reaching Delhi by 28 October if no agreement was reached with the government.
-The march was joined by approximately 35,000 participants.
+Approximately 35,000 participants joined the march.